Top Tens – Mythology: Top 10 Mancy (1) Oneiromancy

 (1) BIBLICAL

-Or as I like to call it – Babylon and the Beast (featured here in art from a Christian website, which only succeeded in making these two Biblical supervillains look awesome).
+Or as I like to call it – Babylon and the Beast (as I’ve seen them featured in art Christian website, which only succeeded in making these two Biblical supervillains look awesome – with the Beast resembling a tyrannosaurus rex).

 This is it.
 This is the big one – genesis and apocalypse, alpha and omega, allelujah and amen!